idsdl/asuswrt-merlin-TendaAC15/README.md

 This is version for Tenda ac15 router only (NOT TESTED for any other).
 - Added SPI flash support
 - Light version.
 Exclude some features for compact flash size (16Mb SPI)
+- English and Russian languague only in WEB interface!

 For make TENDA_AC15_xxxxx.trx file: